CBBell99/rocky-pos/README.md

 # Tracks POS api

 Tracks POS api is a simple api to manage the products and orders of a restaurant.
 As of now, it is a work in progress.
 More features will be added in the future.
-Tracks POS api is built with Node.js, Express, and Postgres.
+Tracks POS api is built with Node.js, Express, Prisma, and Postgres.

 ## Installation